 Tim has been counselling Guelph for many years now.
 The approach used has been very effective and connects to his book Picture Your life.

-Take a look at this small section of Tims book his book has really helped his counselling Guelph
+Take a look at this small section of Tim’s book:

-Counselling Guelph for many years has helped 100s of people life the life they want to have.
+Counselling Guelph for many years has helped 100’s of people life Picture The Life they want to have and achieve it.